 Body has a “bouncing-back” quality of recovering from extremely stressful situations.
 But, if you remain under stress for prolonged periods, it wears down the fighting capacity of the body and the mind.
 To remain healthy, mentally and physically, it is important to take the necessary steps for stress relief and keep stress levels within manageable limits.

-Adopt some relaxation technique, like deep breathing, progressive muscle relaxation, visualization, Yoga, etc., and learn to relax.
-Initially, you have to practice it for some time, but gradually, you can learn to remain relaxed even under stressful situation.
+Adopt some relaxation techniques, like deep breathing, progressive muscle relaxation, visualization, Yoga, etc., and learn to relax.
+Initially, you have to practice it for some time, but gradually, you can learn to remain relaxed even under stressful situations.

 Meditation has been an integral part of Hindu and Buddhist traditions.
 Many people attach spiritual values to it, but you can also practice it as a secular stress relief exercise.
 The meditation is able to induce deep relaxation, and is very good for health in the long term.